Samuel-Osian-Andrews/GroupThink/readme.md

 ```

 As GroupThink is still in development, you should periodically reinstall
 the package to get updates.

+&nbsp;

 ### Dependencies